LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 Customizing Logtalk settings
 ----------------------------

-Logtalk interfaces with a specific backend Prolog compiler using a adapter file that can be found on the `adapters` folder in the Logtalk installation folder.
+Logtalk interfaces with a specific backend Prolog compiler using an adapter file that can be found on the `adapters` folder in the Logtalk installation folder.
 These adapter files define default values of the flags that are used by Logtalk when compiling source files (for a full description of these flags,